unoplatform/uno/doc/articles/features/working-with-xaml-hot-reload.md

   </PropertyGroup>
   ```

-- if you're getting the `Unable to access Dispatcher/DispatcherQueue` error, you'll need to update your app startup to Uno 5 or later:
+- If you're getting the `Unable to access Dispatcher/DispatcherQueue` error, you'll need to update your app startup to Uno 5 or later:
   - Add the following lines to the shared library project `csproj` file :

     ```xml